-- 1.5 cups of all purpose wheat flour
+- 1.5 cups all purpose flour

-- 1 cup of whole wheat flour
+- 1 cup whole wheat flour

 - 1 teaspoon baking soda

-- ½ teaspoon baking powder
+- 1/2 teaspoon baking powder

-- pinch of fine sea salt, optional
+- pinch of fine sea salt optional

 - extra all purpose flour for rolling out

-- 1 lightly beaten egg for egg wash (or vegan replacement)
+- 1 lightly beaten egg for egg wash or vegan replacement

 - Place the piloncillo, water, cinnamon sticks and star anise in a pot.
 Over medium- low heat simmer until the piloncillo has completely melted — stir often to help it along (or you can use grated piloncillo if desired).
 Keep a close eye on the pot because it can quickly boil over if the heat is too high.
 If your syrup is bubbling a lot turn the heat down and keep an eye on it.
 Once the piloncillo has melted, simmer for 10 minutes on very low heat.
 Remove from heat, set aside to cool.